opencog/atomspace/examples/atomspace/README.md

 * `random-choice.scm`   -- Numerical programming, including loops.
 * `logger-example.scm`  -- Using the built-in logger.
 * `except.scm`          -- Throwing and catching exceptions.
+* `python.scm`    -- Loading python code from scheme.
+* `execute.scm`   -- An example of executing executable atoms, with callbacks written in python or scheme.
 * `persist-example.scm` -- Saving atomspace data in an SQL database.
 * `copy-on-write.scm`   -- Read-only atomspaces, with r/w overlays.
 * `stream.scm`  -- Using a stream of time-varying Values.